A re-analysis of equilibrium chemistry in five hot Jupiters: Discussion

-This study has achieved state of the art retrieval of HST observations within the frame of equilibrium chemistry.
+This study has achieved a state-of-the-art retrieval of HST observations within the frame of equilibrium chemistry.
 Some limitations will be addressed in future work.
 First, taking into account a more complex temperature-pressure profile will be very important in future studies.
-Indeed, the isothermal profile remains a good first approximation because of the small wavelength coverage that we studied here, meaning that the pressure range probed by the observations is very narrow.
+Indeed, the isothermal profile remains a good first approximation because of the small wavelength coverage that we study here, meaning that the pressure range probed by the observations is very narrow.
 It nevertheless induces a bias in taking into account the 3D aspect of the planet.
-Considering a three or four points profile would be the next step.\\
+Considering a three- or four-point profile would be the next step.\\

 The consideration of clouds and hazes in this study is also still quite simple, but our models are still sufficient given the precision of observational data.
-The study of \cite{Arfaux} looked in details in haziness conditions for these planets.\\
+The study of \cite{Arfaux} looked at haziness conditions for these planets in detail.\\

-Compared to previous work, this work has pushed the limit in data retrieval of HST/WFC3 spectra with up-to-date chemical retrieval programs, and allowed us to measure the composition of the five exoplanets in the hypothesis of a chemical equilibrium.
+Compared to a previous work, this work has pushed the limit in data retrieval of HST/WFC3 spectra with up-to-date chemical retrieval programs and allowed us to measure the composition of the five exoplanets in the hypothesis of a chemical equilibrium.
 Further developments will address the question of out-of-equilibrium chemistry for data retrieval.
-Having models that take as many effects as possible into consideration is an important thing from a scientific and computational point of view.
-But the question is will the observations be able to follow and be sufficiently precise and resolved to allow us to fit a complex model.
+Having models that take as many effects as possible into consideration is an important aspect from a scientific and computational point of view.
+However, the key question is whether the observations will be able to follow (and with sufficient precision and at a good resolution) to allow us to fit a complex model.
 Nevertheless, the spectral resolution in HST/WFC3 may not allow us to distinguish between a simpler model and a more realistic model.
 For example, \cite{alrefaie2022freckll} introduced the chemical kinetic code FRECKLL and tested it on some simulated JWST data.
-Doing some more studies integrating disequilibrium chemistry could also be an interesting next step, especially for preparing future JWST retrievals.
+Conducting some more studies on integrating disequilibrium chemistry could also be an interesting next step, especially in preparation for future JWST retrievals.